vitormedeiros911/PaginaSETI/README.md

-# Página da Secretária de Tecnologia da Informação de Guaíra - PR.
+# Web Page of Secretária de Tecnologia da Informação de Guaíra - PR.
-É falado sobre a secretaria, o sistemas desenvolvidos pela secretaria, também será postado tutoriais com o intuito de instruir os servidores da Prefeitura municipal de Guaíra - PR

-## Tecnologias e bibliotecas utilizadas:
+In this site you can find informations about the I.T department from the city hall of Guaíra - PR - Brazil, like some services that it provides and the web systems that were made by the development team.

+## Used technologies and libs:
 * JavaScript;
 * CSS;
-* HTML
+* HTML;
+* Bootsrap 3 and Bootsrap 4;
 * Node.js;
 * Express;
 * PostgreSQL;